 If you are employed and are on sick leave, you may be able to get contractual sick pay or Statutory Sick Pay.

-Anyone not eligible to receive sick pay, including those earning less than an average of £118 per week, some of those working in the gig economy, or self-employed people, is able to claim Universal Credit and or contributory Employment and Support Allowance.
+Anyone not eligible to receive sick pay, including those earning less than an average of £120 per week, some of those working in the gig economy, or self-employed people, may be able to able to claim Universal Credit and/or New Style Employment and Support Allowance.

 What you can claim, if you have no income, will depend on your personal circumstances and your means/savings.
 You may be able to claim New-style Jobseeker’s Allowance, New-style Employment and Support Allowance and/or Universal Credit.
 However please seek specialist advice before making any claims.

 People receiving benefits did not have to attend Jobcentre appointments for three months, starting from Thursday 19 March 2020.
 However, from 1 July 2020, claimants can make an appointment to see their work coach at a Jobcentre if they can’t get the help they want online or over the phone.

 People can still make applications for benefits online if they are eligible.